ohalloranjm/momo/guide/fatigue.md

 - If the maximum is not exceeded, Momo replies with a confirmation of the new total fatigue.
 - If the maximum is exceeded but the PC would not be taken out by conditions, Momo replies prompting you to manually mark conditions equal to the difference.
-- If the maximum is exceed and the PC would be taken out by conditions, Momo automatically marks all the PC’s remaining conditions, and replies with a message that the PC is taken out.
+- If the maximum is exceeded and the PC would be taken out by conditions, Momo automatically marks all the PC’s remaining conditions, and replies with a message that the PC is taken out.